akalongman/ubuntu-configuration/README.md

     you want to reboot to ensure it is fixed, otherwise you'll be doing this over and over

 ## Sound Indicator Not Showing
-This appears in the top-right menu on Unity.
+This appears in the top-right menu on Gnome.
 Tested in 14/15.

 This will also fix Tweak UI if a sound item is missing.

     sudo apt install -y indicator-sound

+For Gnome (Default)

+    sudo killall gnome-panel

-For Unity (Default)
+For Unity

     sudo killall unity-panel-service

-For Gnome

-    sudo killall gnome-panel

-# Install Gnome 3
+# GUI
-If you prefer Gnome 3 over the Unity desktop it's easy to install:

-    sudo apt install -y ubuntu-gnome-desktop
-    sudo service gdm restart (Or a reboot is easier)

-Unity uses `lightdm` and Gnome uses `gdm`, it's easiest to stick with lightdm.

-If you want the default login a certain one select either lightdm or gdm.
-If you want to change it later run:

-    sudo dpkg-reconfigure gdm

 ## Easy Window Resize
-Without Compiz, you can resize windows very nicely:
+You can resize windows very nicely:
 - Focus on a window
 - Hold <kbd>ALT</kbd> + Middle Mouse Click + Drag
 - Note: Depending on where you position your mouse to will resize up/down/left/right